himdo/Magic-System-Mk1/System Of Magic In Detail.md

-Behind the scenes Magic is really just a programming lanugage that can take in data from the world and the spell caster(s) and can output / intract with the physical world or metaphysical world.
+Behind the scenes Magic is really just a programming language that can take in data from the world and the spell caster(s) and can output / interact with the physical world or metaphysical world.

 An important note is that magic power available

 # Grammar

-This language is easly described as a cross between C and Python but simplified to the core elements.
+This language is easily described as a cross between C and Python but simplified to the core elements.

 ```